lpmatos/omnistack/README.md

 ## 📆 Pomodoro Tasks

+- [x] Adding MySQL in docker-compose.
-- [] Create Helm Chart to this application - Backend + Frontend + MySQL.
+- Create Helm Chart to this application - Backend + Frontend + MySQL.
-- [] Customiza the Helm Chart with tests in MySQL.
+- Customiza the Helm Chart with tests in MySQL.
-- [] Get environment variables from NodeJS.
+- Get environment variables from NodeJS.
-- [] Implement simple pipeline in GitLab CI/DC.
+- Implement simple pipeline in GitLab CI/DC.

 ## ⚡️ Acknowledgment